john-hewitt/fast_align.java/README.md

 # Compiling and using `fast_align`

-This Java port of `fast_align` requires only a Java compiler; it can most easily be compiled using Apache Ant by typing `ant` at the command line prompt.
+This Java port of `fast_align` requires only a Java compiler; it can most easily be compiled using Apache Maven by typing `mvn package` at the command line prompt.

 Run `java -jar fast_align.jar` to see a list of command line options.
 Here is an example invocation:

     java -jar fast_align.jar -i text.fr-en -d -o -v > forward.align

+# Authorship

+ - Original C implementation made by [clab](https://github.com/clab)
+ - Direct port to Java made by [Lane Schwartz]
+ - Further modifications and maintenance by John Hewitt